 How to optimise your online customer service in 5 steps

-2. Proactive online customer service: use the potential
+2. Proactive online customer service: make best use of the possibilities

 The example above illustrates how Schiphol Airport monitors more than just the messages directed to them alone, with the help of a mention.
 By responding to the question of this worried father, whose daughter had been stranded, the airport attempts to come to his rescue.
 Despite Schiphol not being able to offer any direct help, the father can certainly appreciate this helpful reaction.

-In order to get a better idea of the KPIs in the field of online customer service, accurate reports are of the utmost importance.
-In addition, the online customer service reports enable you to make the effectivity and efficiency of communication measurable, and you will also be capable of collecting customer feedback in a structural manner.
+In order to get a clear picture of KPIs in the field of online customer service, it’s important to report accurately.
+In addition, customer service reports ensure that you can measure the effectiveness and efficiency of communication and that you are able to structurally collect customer feedback via webcare.

-Good analyses will provide you with insight into, for example, the number of answered questions or complaints, reaction speed, positive and negative feedback, the volume of each channel, activity within and outside the service level scope, and the image of your brand or product.
+Good analyses give you insights into, for example, the number of answered questions or complaints, response times within webcare, positive and negative feedback, volume per channel, activity within and outside of the service level and the sentiment around your brand or product.

-4. Chatbots: what’s the added value of technology
+4. Chatbots; determine the added value of technology

-There’s no doubt that chatbots are immensely popular.
-They’re here to stay, and the most creative solutions for using them are already being developed and put into practice.
-Apart from the question-answer chatbot, which has been around for years, there are many other options available.
-These include a chatbot that deals with primary customer contact, a chatbot that can serve as a work planner for service agents, or a more process-based chatbot that can outsource routine work behind the scenes.
+There’s no disputing the fact that chatbots are popular.
+They’re here to stay and the most creative solutions for deploying them are currently being developed and tested in practice.
+Apart from the question-answer chatbot, which we’ve all known for years, there are also many other chatbot possibilities.
+Consider, for example, a chatbot that takes care of first-line customer contact, a chatbot that can act as a planner for the webcare agent or a more process-oriented chatbot that can outsource routine activities in the background.

 “Develop the tone of voice in collaboration with the employees at customer service.
 That’s how you create personal responsibility and internal support” – Marcel Vergonet, Client Consultant at OBI4wan

-Today, service is the decisive factor of your organisation.
-The above mentioned steps for optimising your online customer service will eventually also contribute to your social media marketing.
-After all, social media do not only offer opportunities for your service, but also for sales and marketing.
-That’s why it’s important to be aware of how you can get the most out of your social media channels and use them to your advantage.
+Service is now the distinguishing factor for your organisation.
+The above steps for optimising your webcare will ultimately also contribute to your social media marketing.
+Social media offers not only opportunities for service, but also for sales and marketing.
+So, think carefully in advance about how you can optimally make use of your social media channels.